sohamvsonar/linear_regression/README.md

 # Simple Linear Regression Model

 This repository contains Python code to perform simple linear regression for predicting salaries based on years of experience.
-The dataset used in this project (`salary_data.csv`) contains two columns: "YearsExperience" and "Salary".

 ## Usage